 Our online Land Registry services are available to the general public and all commercial and public organisations throughout the day and night, 7 days a week, and are designed for ease of use, speed and efficiency.

 We are an independent organisation established in 1998 and are not affiliated with the Government or with HM Land Registry.
-Official copies of the Title Register and Title Plan can also be obtained by postal application via HM Land Registry for a charge of £7.00 per document.
+Some of the documents we provide may be obtained direct from official sources for a lower fee but without the many benefits offered by our online portal.

 The Title Register contains 3 sections: